obrebski/midify/README.md

 ```

 The second message will be sent immediately after the first one.
 In
-order to make the note last, a time delay must be introduced.
+order to make the note last, time delay must be introduced.

 ## Time delay